sunfmin/mcp-go-debugger/README.md

 - Set breakpoints at key points in the test
 - Help you inspect variables as the test executes
 - Step through the test execution to identify issues
-- Examine assertion failures or unexpected behavior
+- Eval assertion failures or unexpected behavior

 You can also specify test flags: